an-anurag/learn-python/complete_python_notes.md

             1. When multiple inheritance is used and a class inherits from several base classes, and at least one of those does not use super() in its own __init__ method.

     1. Difference between `type` and `isinstance`
+        1. type() simply returns the type of an object.
+        1. isinstance(): returns true if the object argument is an instance of the classinfo argument, or of a (direct, indirect or virtual) subclass thereof.

 ### Polymorphism